tashapais/diffing-toolkit/README.md

-# Diffing Game: Model Comparison and Analysis Framework
+# Diffing Toolkit: Model Comparison and Analysis Framework
+[Work-In-Progress]
 A research framework for analyzing differences between language models using interpretability techniques.
 This project enables systematic comparison of base models and their variants (model organisms) through various diffing methodologies.

 ## Overview